Follow Your Path

 Illustrators may submit representative work in PDF format at any time.

 We are open to rhyming texts; HOWEVER, the query must include a description of the intended rhyme scheme and meter.
-If you do not know what is meant by this, please submit something else.
+If you do not know what is meant by this, or feel your rhyming text is "loosely based" on a particular meter, please submit something else.

 Submitting to Gnome Road